NeuroBeat

 Beat entrainment is important for brain health because it can improve various cognitive functions, such as attention, memory, and language processing.
 This can help people become more “in tune” to their own rhythm and the rhythms of the world around them, supporting thought patterns, speech development, and motor planning issues.

-How does drumming support beat entrainment?
+How does drumming help?

 Learning to drum can help support beat entrainment in several ways: